Workers' Compensation Insurance

 But, even if you are exempt, you may still need to show proof of insurance from time to time.
 A minimal ghost policy will fulfill that requirement while saving you money on premiums.

-Businesses in the trades, like plumbers, electricians, and construction contractors, often need to show proof of workers’ compensation coverage — even if they’re a one-person business.
+Certain businesses, like plumbers, electricians, and construction contractors, often need to show proof of workers’ compensation coverage — even if they’re a one-person business.

 Save money on insurance with Insureon